NEWS FROM THE PROVOST

 Many other students stated they felt free to be themselves, a sentiment that can be summed up by this quote from a student: ” that I am fabulous and nobody can stop me.”
 One student said, “I learned that there are more people who support LGBT people in NC than I previously thought.”
 Another noted, “There is strength in numbers and communities can have a voice.”

 Ryan Levine, secretary of oSTEM, a pre-professional student organization for GLBT students in STEM fields, said, “I like Pride because it’s nice to see our community is so diverse.
-People like to cast us as just one thing, but you see there’s so many different facets to it and so many different groups.
-There’s religious groups, there’s school groups and everybody just melds together to celebrate being queer and being different from what society thinks of as the norms.”
+People like to cast us as just one thing, but you see there are so many different facets to it and so many different groups.
+There are religious groups, there are school groups and everybody just melds together to celebrate being queer and being different from what society thinks of as the norms.”

 One student pointed out a “lack of recognition of intersectionality and resulting needs” but was happy to see a “growing QPOC population” at NC Pride.
 This was echoed by another student who said, “I learned that NC Pride is a platform for many other issues, and that there is no ‘one’ kind of LGBT individual.”
 This awareness of intersectional social justice is one of the long-term goals of the GLBT Center, and NC Pride is a great way to show students how intersectionality operates outside of NC State University.

 Andy DeRoin is program coordinator in the GLBT Center.